Class of 2019 - Applying for Financial Aid

 Question: I recently submitted and got back my FAFSA and it got me thinking about my rapidly approaching financial issues.
 Throughout my college career I have never needed student loans and as such know very little about the process.
 My questions include: what is the best type of loan, when to borrow a loan, etc. I have roughly enough money saved for one year of medical school with all expenses accounted for.
 I would like to know what is the best step to take from here.
 Should I borrow a loan after my money runs out or borrow right away?
 Any help you can provide will be greatly appreciated.

-Answer: Approximately 12% of the admitted medical students each year have actually had experience borrowing as an undergraduate student.
-So, as you can imagine, we have 86% of the entering class who will be filing the FAFSA for the very first time and will be experiencing borrowing for the very first time.
+Answer: Approximately 12-15% of the admitted medical students each year have had experience borrowing as an undergraduate student.
+So, as you can imagine, we have 85% of the entering class who will be filing the FAFSA for the very first time and will be experiencing borrowing for the very first time as well.
 On our website, you will find a first year financial aid timeline that shows the financial aid budget as well as what is the typical maximum student loan borrowing.
 Of course, you need to tailor your borrowing to your specific needs.
 You can reduce the need to borrow by acquiring outside scholarships and by making sure you provide the school with everything they need to consider you for all financial aid opportunities through the school.
 In your case, you have your own resources that can be used to minimize your need to borrow.
-My best advice to you, in having your own resources, I would use your resources to perhaps delay or minimize the need to borrow the more expensive Graduate PLUS Loan (at a higher interest of 7.9% in comparison to the 6.8% for the Direct Loan Federal Stafford Loan Programs) until your third or fourth year.
+My best advice to you, in having your own resources, I would use your resources to perhaps delay or minimize the need to borrow the more expensive Graduate PLUS Loan until your third or fourth year.
 Depending on how much you have in your own resources, you may be able to avoid borrowing the Graduate PLUS Loan altogether during the four years of medical school.

 Parent information on the FAFSA is key to positioning yourself to be considered for all resources through the school and the federal government.